 Badacsony is about a two-to-2.5-hour drive from central Budapest.
 The region’s grapes are primarily planted on the hillsides in rocky volcanic soils dominated by white varieties.
 Gábor Hertelendy’s original manor is still standing, today known as the Szedgedy Roza Haz Museum (Szegedy Róza-ház Irodalmi Emlékmúzeum), formerly known as the Kisfaludi Museum.
 This gorgeous house was built in 1795 and is currently used to display the works and collection of Hungarian romance poet, Sándor Kisfaludy and his wife Róza Szegedy who used to live here.
-Information is also housed inside about the region’s viticulture history located inside the former winery operations room.
-Two bronze statues of Sándor and Róza are located outside the museum along with a nearby old grape press (perhaps at one point used by Gábor Hertelendy).
+Information is also housed inside about the region’s viticulture history with displays inside the former winery operations room.
+Two bronze statues of Sándor and Róza are located outside the museum along with a nearby old grape press which perhaps at one point wasmused by Gábor Hertelendy.
 The museum is open seasonally as is the next door Hertelendy Borozo Vinoteka – serving local wines and small bites.

 See our photographs at the end of this review based on our personal visits, to some of these places and spaces connected to Ralph’s heritage in Hungary and Slovakia.

 When looking to hire a consulting winemaker Ralph identified his top five winemakers in the valley – reaching out to each of them, not necessarily looking for the most well known in the industry but someone who has spent a career in Napa Valley making standout wines.
-He hired Phillip Titus in a consulting role (long time winemaker for Chappellet and Titus Vineyards).
+He hired Phillip Titus in a consulting role, the long time winemaker for Chappellet and Titus Vineyards.

 When it comes to a particular wine style – Ralph is interested in wines that are complex and layered, including on the finish.
 He is drawn to wines that bridge both old world and new world styles.
-As a result, his wines are “big” but with a certain elegance built in.
+As a result, his wines are “big” but also incorporate an elegance.
 Approachable and ageable are two characteristics of his wines.
-He always strives to produce a balanced wine.
+He always strives to produce balanced bottlings.

 Ralph has long admired wine-writer Robert Parker and considers him a major role model and influence on his own career.
 He was honored and perhaps a bit surprised when Robert Parker scored 95 points on the inaugural Hertelendy Vineyard 2013 Cabernet Sauvignon.
-But this is just the beginning – Ralph continues to seek perfection and be better in all aspects of his own wine making.
-We all have bucket lists to some degree, one of Ralph’s is to earn a perfect 100 score from Robert Parker.
+But this was just the beginning; Ralph continues to seek perfection and be better in all aspects of his own wine making.
+We all have bucket lists to some degree, one of Ralph’s is to earn a perfect 100 score from Robert Parker’s The Wine Advocate.
+To date he has been painfully close to the coveted 100 point score, having earned several 98 point scores from The Wine Advocate.

 Oak Barrel Winecraft, Berkeley

-Ralph showed an interest in fermentation early on when at age 15 he decided he wanted to brew his own beer.
-He visited the Oak Barrel Winecraft store in Berkeley and asked for whatever kit would make the highest alcohol beer.
+Ralph showed an interest in fermentation early on when at age 15 when he decided he wanted to brew his own beer.
+He visited the Oak Barrel Winecraft store in Berkeley and asked for the kit which would make the highest alcohol beer.
 He was given a kit for a Bavarian brew which would produce almost 8.5% alcohol.
 While the bitterness did not appeal to his palate, his friends truly enjoyed it.
 It wasn’t until 10 years later that Ralph decided to make his own wine – also in his garage.
 And Ralph isn’t the only Napa Valley vintner who has been influenced by this particular wine shop; during one visit, Timm Crull of The Terraces Winery spotted some small wooden barrels.
-Learning about their use for making balsamic vinegar inspired Timm to produce his own (incidentally the best hand-crafted balsamic style vineyard in all of the Napa Valley).
+Learning about their use for making balsamic vinegar inspired Timm to produce his own hand-crafted balsamic style vinegar which is the most premium vinegar being produced in Napa Valley.

-The creative elements of wine making appealed to Ralph and deciding he wanted to further his education in the wine industry he worked at Casey Flat Ranch in wine production (their vineyard is located to the east of the Napa Valley) and later took a job in sales for Del Dotto Vineyards.
+The creative elements of wine making appealed to Ralph and deciding he wanted to further his education in the wine industry he worked at the 6,000 acre Casey Flat Ranch in wine production; this property is located in Yolo County east of Napa Valley.
+He later worked in sales for Del Dotto Vineyards.
 Ralph has also earned his level 1 sommelier certification.

 Select Wines